By Maryam Azzam

 According to an investigation published in the Toronto Star earlier this month, some students and faculty members expressed feeling unsafe on campus given the recent incidents in the building.

 In Nov.
-2022, Hannah Powell, a second-year student at TMU, started an online petition calling for increased security personnel presence.
+2022, a TMU student started an online petition calling for increased security personnel presence.
 The petition has since garnered more than 13,000 signatures.

 Sam Tecle is an assistant professor at TMU and expert on Black diaspora and cultural production.